 Two towels neatly modeled into a seashell shape welcomed me on the bed.
-It was a reminder that this hotel village paid a lot of respect towards its connections with the ocean.
+It was a reminder that this hotel village pays a lot of respect towards its connections with the ocean.

 The bed was comfortable to sleep in, even if the fussy guests might see a problem in the fact that the double bed was composed of two separate single ones.
 Placed on an elevated platform, it was providing an excellent view of the green-blue outdoors.
-This didn’t let you turn on the TV, which was available in the corner of the room.
-There was also a daybed, with a firm pillow to lean on while you would read a book or work on your laptop.
+This demotivated me from turning on the TV, which was available in the corner of the room.
+There was also a daybed, with a firm pillow to lean on while you read a book or work on your laptop.
 It all felt spotless, fresh, and relaxing, with volatile oil aromatizing the room air.

 I found the room was sound-proofed very well.
 It was the first room next to the restaurant, but the bathroom was the only place where I could hear the louder guests.

 Suggestions for improvement?
 Mirrors, one in the bathroom and another one in the room, were quite small; none of them was enabling a full-length view of a person.
 While there was an electric kettle in the room, it came with two tea bags and two coffee bags only.
 The double bedroom also provided with two half-liter water bottles.
 If tap water is not drinkable, I think boutique hotels should be responsible for securing their guests’ basic hydration needs.
 Merely 50 centiliters per day per person is certainly not enough anywhere, especially in a tropical climate.